Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_ADCOMP_wakeup_LK/README.md

 Second step is the configuration of the used I/O interface.
 Pins P00.0 to P00.6 and P01.1 to P01.5 are enabled by writing to the *SCR_IO_P00_PDISC* and *SCR_IO_P01_PDISC* registers.
 Set SCR_P00.1 and SCR_P00.4 to high (LED off) by writing to the *SCR_IO_P00_OUT* register and finally P00.1 and P00.4 are set as push-pull output and P01.3 and P01.4 are configured as input writing to the *SCR_IO_P00_IOCR1*, *SCR_IO_P00_IOCR4*, *SCR_IO_P01_IOCR3* and *SCR_IO_P01_IOCR4* registers.

-Third step is to enable the high frequency (HF) system clock (20 MHz) by setting *DIV5=0*, *OSCWAKE=1* and *OSPD=0* in *SCR_SCU_CMCON* register and wait for the TriCore™ CPU to be in *Standby Mode*.
-This is done as the AD converter is primarily used as a secondary voltage monitor during normal *Run Mode* of the TriCore™ CPU and cannot be used in SCR during this time.
+Third step is to enable the high frequency (HF) system clock (20 MHz) by setting *DIV5=0*, *OSCWAKE=1* and *OSPD=0* in *SCR_SCU_CMCON* register and wait for the TriCore™ CPU to be in *standby mode*.
+This is done as the AD converter is primarily used as a secondary voltage monitor during normal *run mode* of the TriCore™ CPU and cannot be used in SCR during this time.

 In the fourth step the used SCR modules like RTC and for debug purpose the OCDS (On-Chip Debug Support) module are enabled by clearing the corresponding bit in the register *SCR_SCU_PMCON1* (Note: *The OCDS module is not required for the SCR code execution.*).
 Then the interrupt system is configured and the RTC and ADCOMP interrupts are enabled.
 For the RTC module *XINTR13* and for the ADCOMP module *XINTR7* is used.
 And following the RTC module itself is set up by predefining the RTC counter registers according to the values set in the global SCR/TC data exchange structure (default period is 200 milliseconds).
 Now the low frequency system clock (70 kHz) is enabled by setting *OSCWAKE=0* and *OSPD=1* in *SCR_SCU_CMCON* register, the global HF active flag is set to disabled and the register *SCR_RTC_CON* is modified to select 70 kHz clock as clock source, disable the 9-bit prescaler, enable the clock compare interrupt and start the RTC.